-CONSOLIDATING ENGLISH (Years 7 - 10)

-Listening Speaking Reading/viewing Writing

-teacher talk at native speaker speed, but may still require visual or print scaffolding for more abstract concepts understand a range of dialects and colloquial language, and monitor spoken language for relevance and accuracy identify a range of language devices and how these are used to achieve specific effects (eg poetic devices and repetition in speeches) request repetition or clarification if speech contains too many cultural references. using allusions and making jokes speak clearly and pronounce most sounds correctly take part in extended discourse fluently and spontaneously on a range of topics, showing their versatility of expression use a growing range of everyday and specialist vocabulary in all learning areas (eg subtract, calculate) and can identify multiple meanings of many familiar words (eg angle in English and angle in mathematics) negotiate and participate successfully in group work use paraphrase to cover gaps in vocabulary or structural knowledge. understand a wide range of general vocabulary, phrasal verbs and nominalisations take notes that identify and interpret the main ideas, issues and plot developments, as well as supporting details and quotations that may be used to justify an opinion or response locate and organise information from a range of sources, including the internet, and can identify reference items across complex sentences and in lengthy, complex texts choose and integrate effective reading strategies to extend their understanding continue to use first language, culture and experiences, when given the opportunity, in order to compare and contrast text types and meanings, and thus enhance their comprehension and cognitive abilities in both languages. a range of text types and their commonly used grammatical features incorporate direct and indirect speech, abbreviations, symbols and graphic devices for effect experiment with sophisticated language features such as simile and metaphor demonstrate a growing vocabulary, including technical vocabulary, for creating texts in a range of learning areas and are beginning to understand how vocabulary choice is linked to the tenor of the texts (eg abdomen, stomach, belly) effectively employ cohesive devices between sentences and paragraphs to create clarity and fluency review and edit their work independently
+Listening Speaking Reading/viewing Writing have increased ability to understand extended monologic discourse and teacher talk at native speaker speed, but may still require visual or print scaffolding for more abstract concepts understand a range of dialects and colloquial language, and monitor spoken language for relevance and accuracy identify a range of language devices and how these are used to achieve specific effects (eg. poetic devices and repetition in speeches) request repetition or clarification if speech contains too many cultural references. express thoughts and feelings by using allusions and making jokes speak clearly and pronounce most sounds correctly take part in extended discourse fluently and spontaneously on a range of topics, showing their versatility of expression use a growing range of everyday and specialist vocabulary in all learning areas (eg. subtract, calculate) and can identify multiple meanings of many familiar words (eg. angle in English and angle in mathematics) negotiate and participate successfully in group work use paraphrase to cover gaps in vocabulary or structural knowledge. reports, life cycles and flow charts) understand a wide range of general vocabulary, phrasal verbs and nominalisations take notes that identify and interpret the main ideas, issues and plot developments, as well as supporting details and quotations that may be used to justify an opinion or response locate and organise information from a range of sources, including the internet, and can identify reference items across complex sentences and in lengthy, complex texts choose and integrate effective reading strategies to extend their understanding continue to use first language, culture and experiences, when given the opportunity, in order to compare and contrast text types and meanings, and thus enhance their comprehension demonstrate consistent control over a range of types of texts and their commonly used grammatical features incorporate direct and indirect speech, abbreviations, symbols and graphic devices for effect experiment with sophisticated language features such as simile and metaphor demonstrate a growing vocabulary, including technical vocabulary, for creating texts in a range of learning areas and are beginning to understand how vocabulary choice is linked to the tenor of the texts (eg. abdomen, stomach, belly) effectively employ cohesive devices between sentences and paragraphs to create clarity and fluency reference sources correctly review and edit their work independently